HabitatFramework/UserGuide/introduction/introduction.rst

 Due to the complexity of the attribute data required by the Local Records Centres and to minimise data duplication, the habitat attribute and spatial data were split into a relational database with an associated GIS layer.
 Splitting the attribute and spatial data, reduces the number of attributes required for the spatial layer to 6.

-This offers a significant reduction in total attributes as shown in :ref:`Table 2`.
+This offers a significant reduction in total attributes as shown in :ref:`Table2`.
 Nevertheless, there is still a significant increase in data volume versus the original HLU dataset.

-.. table:: Table 2
+.. table:: Table2

 	Effect of OS Mastermap Split (Attribute and Spatial Datasets)